-Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments by electing an externship option pending instructor approval.
-Students must have a "C+" or better in current coursework, must not be under any type of probationary contract, and must complete and submit a regular lab work experience employer evaluation.
-The instructor may terminate industry work experiences at any time if students do not adhere to these requirements.
+Students will learn advanced career planning practices.
+They will also demonstrate skills and competencies in externship assignments after electing an externship option pending instructor approval.
+The instructor may terminate industry work experiences at any time if students do not adhere to externship requirements.
 If the student does not obtain an externship, completion of a capstone project is required.